nacongodev/five-card-draw-variant-poker/README.md

 # How to run

-- You can run the script by calling ./build.sh followed by the argument client, server, or test, like this:
+- You can run the the front and backend by calling sh scripts.sh and choose an option client or server.

- `./build.sh client`
+`sh scripts.sh`

++ run the scripts twice on different command window
++ the sever side option will also run all the test

 # ENPOINTS: